AMD Ryzen 7 8700G vs Intel Core i7-14700K

 Frequently Asked Questions

-AMD Ryzen 7 8700G excels if you value best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
-Intel Core i7-14700K is better if you prioritize significant multi-core performance boost over 13700k (4 extra e-cores).
-Pick based on your budget and daily use.
+AMD Ryzen 7 8700G is the better choice if you prioritize best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
+Intel Core i7-14700K wins if you value significant multi-core performance boost over 13700k (4 extra e-cores).
+Both are rated highly (4.6★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure